Roland Koch: Minister-President of Hesse, 1999–2010

-On 25 May 2010 Koch announced his withdrawal from the political scene.
+On 25 May 2010 Koch announced his withdrawal from the active politics.
 At the time, he said he had informed Merkel of his plan to leave politics more than a year before.
 He resigned as Minister-President of Hesse on 31 August 2010.
 He hinted that he was departing politics in order to become active in the business world.

 Political positions

 Koch was seen as a rhetorically gifted politician; critics have accused him of populism.

 A sometimes polarizing figure on his party's right, Koch proved to be one of the main defenders of business and financial interests within his party.
 In 2010, Koch and Merkel clashed over budget cuts, as Koch proposed cutbacks in education and research that Merkel opposed.
 He also suggested that a law passed to provide a guaranteed child-care facilities for children under 3 would have to be reconsidered.
 In his final years as Minister-President, he largely worked smoothly with Merkel.
 Ahead of the Christian Democrats’ leadership election in 2018, Koch publicly endorsed Friedrich Merz to succeed Angela Merkel as the party's chair.

 On foreign policy, Koch forged a friendship with the Dalai Lama and supported the self-determination of Tibet.